SeanDaniels/structures-algorithms/docs/_topics/01-binary-search.md

 }
 ```
 # Deleting
-In order to successfully remove a node from the BST, the node must be deleted and any pointers referencing the node must be updated.
+In order to remove a node from the BST, the node must be deleted and any pointers referencing the node must be updated.

 While removing a node from a BST, the underlying structure of the BST must be retained.
 This may require updating the removed node's parents and children.
 This is summarized in the following 3 cases:

 - The removed node has no children
 - The removed node has either a left child or a right child (1 child)
 - The removed node has both a left child and a right child (2 children)

-In order to remove a node from a BST
-Removing a node from a BST

 ## No Children